Crown Jewels of the United Kingdom: Interregnum

-After six years of war, Charles was defeated and executed, and less than a week later, the Rump Parliament voted to abolish the monarchy.
+After nine years of war, Charles was defeated and executed, and less than a week later, the Rump Parliament voted to abolish the monarchy.
 The newly created English Commonwealth found itself short of money.
 To raise funds, the Act for the Sale of the Goods and Personal Estate of the Late King, Queen and Prince was brought into law, and trustees were appointed to value the Jewels – then regarded by Oliver Cromwell as "symbolic of the detestable rule of kings" and "monuments of superstition and idolatry" – and sell them to the highest bidder.
 The most valuable object was Henry VIII's Crown, valued at £1,100.
-Their gemstones and pearls removed, most of the coronation and state regalia were melted down, and the gold was struck into coins by the Mint.
+Their gemstones and pearls removed, most of the coronation and state regalia were melted down and struck into coins by the Mint.

 Two nuptial crowns survived: the Crown of Margaret of York and the Crown of Princess Blanche had been taken out of England centuries before the Civil War when Margaret and Blanche married kings in continental Europe.
 Both crowns and the 9th-century Alfred Jewel give a sense of the character of royal jewellery in England in the Middle Ages.
 Another rare survivor is the 600-year-old Crystal Sceptre, a gift from Henry V to the Lord Mayor of London, who still bears it at coronations.
-Many pieces of English plate that were presented to visiting dignitaries can be seen in museums throughout Europe.
+Many pieces of English plate that monarchs had presented to visiting dignitaries before the interregnum can be seen in museums throughout Europe.
 Cromwell declined Parliament's invitations to be made king and became Lord Protector.
-It was marked by a ceremony in Westminster Hall in 1657, where he donned purple robes, sat on the Coronation Chair, and was invested with many traditional symbols of sovereignty, except a crown.
-A crown—perhaps made of gilded base metal, which was typical of funerary crowns in those days—was placed beside Cromwell at his lying in state in 1660.
+It was marked by a ceremony in Westminster Hall in 1657 where he donned purple robes, sat on the Coronation Chair, and was invested with many traditional symbols of sovereignty, except a crown.
+A crown—probably made of gilded base metal—was placed beside Cromwell at his lying in state in 1660.